raulpe7eira/customizer/README.md

 ### Production Servers

-**[Heroku](https://heroku.com)** (PAAS): Although it was determined by the Validation Lab, already knew the environment, super practical to use and easy to set up.
+**[Heroku](https://heroku.com)** (PAAS): Although it was determined by the VLab, already knew the environment, super practical to use and easy to set up.
 Because of the lack of testing, integration with [GitHub](https://github.com/) was not done.

 ## Conclusion